Soft & Thick Snickerdoodles.

 - In a medium size bowl, whisk together the flour, cream of tartar, baking soda, cinnamon, and salt.
 With the mixer running on low speed, slowly add the dry ingredients to the wet ingredients in 3 different parts.
 The dough is quite thick and you may have to stir the rest by hand.

 - Take 1.5 - 2 Tablespoons of dough and roll into a ball.
 Roll the dough balls into the reserved cinnamon-sugar topping.
 Sprinkle extra cinnamon-sugar on top if desired.
 Bake cookies for 11-12 minutes.
 The cookies will be very puffy and soft.
 When they are still very warm, lightly press down on them with the back of a spoon or fork to help flatten them out.
 Allow cookies to cool on the baking sheet for 10 minutes and transfer to a wire rack to cool completely.
 Cookies remain soft & fresh for 7 days in an airtight container at room temperature.
 Cookies freeze well, up to 3 months.

 - Freezing instructions: roll the dough into balls and then freeze for up to 2 months.
+You can freeze with cinnamon sugar coating or without, your call.
 You can bake the frozen cookie dough balls in their frozen state for 1-2 minutes longer than what the recipe states.

 *Cream of tartar is required for this recipe.
 Please see the text of the post for more information.